AlekseevAV/homebridge-noolite/README.md

     * `serialPort` - path to MTRF-64 serial port _required_
     * `serverPort` - web-ui port for add new noolite accessories _optional, default: 8080_
     * `periodicAccessoryUpdate` - periodically update NooLite-F accessories status (in seconds) _optional, default this feature is disabled_
+    * `requestTtl` - waiting block response timeout in milliseconds
+    * `serialWriteDelayMs` - delay between sending commands to blocks in milliseconds (if too short, MTRF adapter may not have enough time to process requests/responses)

     See `sampleConfig.json` file for example.

-1. Fix permission to MTRF (For USB)
+4. Fix permission to MTRF (For USB)
 `sudo usermod -a -G dialout `

 5. Run homebridge